Nicholas Comninellis

 What Are Diseases Of War?

 Diseases of poverty?
 Very familiar.
 Diseases of affluence?
 Quite conventional.
 But what do we know about diseases of war?
 And, what is the key to controlling them?
 For two years I worked in the nation of Angola, suffering the longest running war in modern African history.
-Villagers with traumatic amputation from land mines arrived almost
+Villagers with traumatic amputation from land mines arrived almost daily at

 International Public Health